 Below: A comparison.
 1st photo - Full flower development of Meadow Goatsbeard.
 Note the shorter inner rays.
 2nd photo - Full flower development of the similar Yellow Salsify, T. dubius Scop. with the much longer green phyllaries.

 Notes: In 1917 Eloise Butler noted planting two dry roots of T. pratenis that she received from North Dakota.
 This is her first note about the plant in her Garden Log.
-In May 1919 she noted one plant on the west hillside.
+In May 1919 she noted one plant on the west hillside, a similar note occurred in 1921 and she planted it in 1928.
 The species was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
-It is present in 22 counties of Minnesota but is not native to the state, or to the United States or Canada.
+It is present in 22 counties of Minnesota but is not native to North America.
 It is a European import, quite common in the British Isles.
 There is notation in old works about medicinal qualities of the plant but such use was not reported in post-medieval times.
 A similar plant is Yellow Salsify (Tragopogon dubius).

 Older Lore: Gerard (Ref.#6a) writes about Goatsbeards: "It shutteth itselfe at twelve of the clocke, and sheweth not his face open until the next daies Sunne do make it flower anew.
 Where-upon it was called go-to-bed-at-noone; when these flowers be come to their full maturitie and ripenesse it groweth into a downie blowe-ball like those of Dandelion, that is carried awaie with the winde.
 The seede is long, having at the ende one peece of that downie matter hanging at it."